RSSchermer/entitytled/README.md

 `many` works exactly the same as `one`, except it is used for representing a related collection, instead of a single related instance.

-The last change made is the addition of the `movies` field on the companion
+The last change made, is the addition of the `movies` field on the companion
 object:

 ```scala